chuntonggao/410-assignments/assignment-3/exercise-1.md

 - Type: observational study
 - Threats to validity
   - External validity: the study involves adult developers.
-Therefore, the study's results cannot be be generalized to kids.
+Therefore, the study's results cannot be generalized to kids.
   - Construct validity: we could also argue that the study violates construct validity.
 The study is not measuring the right thing, i.e. how kids receive the DSL.
 Instead, the study measures how adult developers receive the DSL.